usgs/libcomcat/README.md

 ### Installing

-libcomcat has been tested most often with Python 3.5, but *should* work with other Python 3.x versions.
-It will *not* work with Python 2.7!
-Fortunately, it is easy to install a 3.X version of Python within Anaconda:
+libcomcat *should* work with Python 3.5 and higher versions.
+It will *not* work with Python 2.7.
+Fortunately, it is easy to install a 3.X version of Python within Anaconda or Miniconda.
+On a Linux or OSX system, open a Terminal window.
+On Windows systems, open a Powershell terminal.
+You'll use these command line windows to type the following commands:

-`conda create -n comcat --channel conda-forge python=3`
+ - `conda create -n comcat --channel conda-forge python=3`

-Then, in your Python 3.X environment do the following:
+ - `conda activate comcat`
  - `conda config --add channels conda-forge`
  - `conda install libcomcat`

 ### Uninstalling and Updating